Previous dayApril 26, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 4.3 earthquake was recorded near western Xizang on April 26, 2026 at 19:26 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
-The epicenter is at 32.998°, 82.863°.
+On April 26, 2026, worldwide seismic activity registered a magnitude 4.3 earthquake near western Xizang at 19:26 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
+Coordinates: 32.998°, 82.863°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26